-Chapter 23 - Property & Evidence Control

-4.4 Anytime property/evidence of exceptional or valuable nature comes into possession of a member of the MDTA Police, the following procedures will be followed:

-4.4.1 Items of an exceptional or valuable nature will be packaged separate and apart from other types of property.
+- 4.4 Anytime property/evidence of exceptional or valuable nature comes into possession of a member of the MDTA Police, the following procedures will be followed: - 4.4.1 Items of an exceptional or valuable nature will be packaged separate and apart from other types of property.
 Example: Money, guns and drugs, found together, will be packaged separately and recorded on separate Property Reports.
-Items that are part of the same case, but not as sensitive, valuable, or exceptional can be listed together but on a separate Property Report from the more sensitive, valuable, or exceptional items.

-4.4.2 The Director of the Property and Evidence Unit will ensure all cash is turned over to the Division of Finance.
-Exceptions to this procedure would be if the MSP Crime Lab must analyze the cash or the cash is physically needed as evidence in court, or it is being handled federally and seized by HIDTA.
+Items that are part of the same case, but not as sensitive, valuable, or exceptional can be listed together but on a separate Property Report from the more sensitive, valuable, or exceptional items. - 4.4.2 The Director of the Property and Evidence Unit will ensure all cash is turned over to the Division of Finance.
+Exceptions to this procedure would be if the MSP Crime Lab must analyze the cash or the cash is physically needed as evidence in court, or it is being handled federally. and seized by HIDTA. - 4.4.3 All property/evidence will be logged and documented as previously described in this chapter. - 4.4.4 The Property/Evidence Room will be accessed as previously described in this chapter. - 4.4.5 The Property/Evidence Room will be secured, and the Property/Evidence Room key returned as previously prescribed in this chapter. - 4.4.6 The Two-Person Rule will apply every time the Property/Evidence Room is accessed.

-4.4.3 Found currency:

-- If located on MAA property and no owner is identified, the currency will be turned over to the MAA Cashier's Office during normal business hours.
-A Property Report will be completed.
-MAA will provide a handwritten receipt after the currency is received and counted. - If located on MPA property and no owner is identified, the currency will be turned over to the MPA Cashier's Office during normal business hours.
-A Property Report will be completed.
-MPA will provide a handwritten receipt after the currency is received and counted. - If located on MDTA Property and no owner is identified, the currency will be turned over to the MDTA Division of Finance during normal business hours. - Found currency will not be deposited into the State Asset Forfeiture Account.

-4.4.4 All property/evidence will be logged and documented as previously described in this chapter.

-4.4.5 The Property/Evidence Room will be accessed as previously described in this chapter.

-4.4.6 The Property/Evidence Room will be secured, and the Property/Evidence Room key returned as previously prescribed in this chapter.

-4.4.7 The Two-Person Rule will apply every time the Property/Evidence Room is accessed.